rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * `lower_shooter_controller` (`type: rm_shooter_controllers/Controller`)

- This controller is only used for controlling the sentry robot's lower barrel and configure relevant parameters for the lower shooter controller
+  This controller is only used for controlling the sentry robot's lower barrel and configure relevant parameters for the lower shooter controller.

-* publish_rate: 50

 * friction_left(`joint: lower_left_friction_wheel_joint`)